 The hotel venue or promoter of the pool party has legal responsibility to fix dangerous defects in the pool area, to clean up slick and slippery surfaces, to provide lifeguards and adequate security measures, and to avoid chemicals or substances in the pool that could cause injury to patrons.

-To help you better understand pool party lawsuits, our Las Vegas personal injury lawyers discuss, below:
+To help you better understand pool party lawsuits, our Nevada personal injury lawyers discuss, below: